mediascape/UI-engine/API/Readme.md

 **registerLayouts()**

-It is responsible for registering all the layouts that are passed as a parameter to the UIAdaptation module.
-It also validates the implementation of each of the layouts.
+It registers all the layouts that are sent as a parameter to the UIAdaptation module.
+It also validates the implementation of each one of the layouts.

 Example:

-It is used internally in the UIAdaptation module to record all layouts that are passed:
+It is used internally in the UIAdaptation module to record all the available layouts:

 ```javascript
 define(